How to Buy the Best Infinite Banking Policy

 1. Choose Whole Life Insurance

-In addition to working with a dividend-paying mutual company, you also need the right product from that company: whole life insurance.
-Whole life insurance is a type of permanent cash value insurance.
+In addition to working with a dividend-paying mutual company, you also need the right product from that company: whole life insurance, which is a type of permanent cash value insurance.
 The cash value is where you’re going to be building and using capital.

 Term insurance, on the other hand, is temporary insurance that does not have any cash value.
 You can, however, buy a convertible policy that you eventually turn into whole life insurance, if you’d like to lock in your insurability now, and can’t commit to whole life yet.